Meigs Field: Operations

-Almost immediately after World War II, in 1946, airport construction began.
-That same year the Illinois state legislature deeded 24 acre of adjacent lake bottom to Chicago for additional landfill, to make the property large enough for a suitable runway.
+In 1946, almost immediately after World War II, airport construction began.
+That same year, the Illinois state legislature deeded 24 acre of adjacent lake bottom to Chicago for additional landfill, in order to make the property large enough for a suitable runway.
 Aviation technology had advanced rapidly during World War II.
 The airport opened on December 10, 1948, in a grand ceremony.

-On June 30, 1950, the airport was officially renamed Merrill C. Meigs Field, named after Merrill C. Meigs, publisher of the Chicago Herald and Examiner and an aviation advocate.
-Various improvements took place over the years, including the 1952 opening of an air traffic control tower, the 1961 opening of a new terminal building (dedicated by Richard J. Daley), runway lengthening, and the late 1990s charting of two FAA instrument approaches allowing landings in poor weather conditions.
-By the 1970s Meigs Field became a critical facility for aeromedical transport of patients and transplant organs to downtown hospitals as medical transportation technology modernized.
-Corporate aircraft also used the airfield including Cessna Citation and Dassault Falcon 10 business jets, and Beechcraft King Air and Grumman Gulfstream I business propjets.
+On June 30, 1950, the airport was officially renamed Merrill C. Meigs Field, after Merrill C. Meigs, publisher of the Chicago Herald and Examiner and an aviation advocate.
+Various improvements took place over the years, including the 1952 opening of an air traffic control tower, the 1961 opening of a new terminal building (dedicated by then-mayor Richard J. Daley), runway lengthening, and the late 1990s charting of two FAA instrument approaches allowing landings in poor weather conditions.
+By the 1970s, Meigs Field became a critical facility for aeromedical transport of patients and transplant organs to downtown hospitals as medical transportation technology modernized.
+Corporate aircraft also used the airfield, including Cessna Citation and Dassault Falcon 10 business jets, and Beechcraft King Air and Grumman Gulfstream I business propjets.

-The Main Terminal Building was operated by the Chicago Department of Aviation and contained waiting areas as well as office and counter space.
+The Main Terminal Building was operated by the Chicago Department of Aviation, and contained waiting areas, as well as office and counter space.
 The runway at Meigs Field was nearly 3900 by 150 ft.
 In addition, there were four public helicopter pads at the south end of the runway, near McCormick Place.
 The north end of the runway was near the Adler Planetarium.